HMO Additional Licensing Scheme

-We have provided detailed HMO guidance notes to help with your application and answer key questions about HMO licensing.
+We've provided detailed HMO guidance notes to help with your application and answer key questions about HMO licensing.

 Apply for your HMO licence online

-Please note that an application is not valid without the correct HMO licensing fee and the following supporting documents:
+In addition, please note that an application is not valid without the correct HMO licensing fee and the following supporting documents: